OPEC treads softly as bearish news intensifies

 As for the nature of the possible reaction, it is not difficult to guess.
 Right now, OPEC is selling its oil at prices not seen years ago.
 And buyers have few alternatives between Western sanctions on Russia and US sanctions on Venezuela and Iran.
 It’s a seller’s market.

-However, news of the re-emergence of the Covid virus in China has raised suspicions that the market is about to reverse.
+However, news of the re-emergence of the Covid virus in China has raised suspicions that the market is regarding to reverse.
 After all, China is the world’s largest importer by absolute volume and already imports down significantly due to closures.
 If China needs less oil, less oil must be supplied.

 Europe seems to be presenting itself as a bigger customer of OPEC oil at the moment, but that will be a temporary thing as the EU tries to wean itself off Russian hydrocarbons by replacing them with hydrocarbons from elsewhere.